 R303.4.2 Exhaust openings.
-Outside exhaust openings shall be located so as not to create a nuisance.
 Exhaust air shall not be directed onto walkways.

 R303.5 Outside opening protection.
-Air exhaust and intake openings that terminate outdoors shall be protected with corrosion-resistant screens, louvers or grilles having a minimum opening size of 1/4 inch (6 mm) and a maximum opening size of 1/2 inch (13 mm), in any dimension.
+Air exhaust and intake openings that terminate outdoors shall be protected with corrosion-resistant screens, louvers or grilles having a minimum opening size of ${}^{1}/{4}$ inch (6 mm) and a maximum opening size of ${}^{1}/{2}$ inch (13 mm), in any dimension.
 Openings shall be protected against local weather conditions.
 Outdoor air exhaust and intake openings shall meet the provisions for exterior wall opening protectives in accordance with this code.

 R303.6 Stairway illumination.
 All interior and exterior stairways shall be provided with a means to illuminate the stairs, including the landings and treads.
 Interior stairways shall be provided with an artificial light source located in the immediate vicinity of each landing of the stairway.
-Interior stairs shall be provided with an artificial light source located in the immediate vicinity of each landing of the stairway.
-Exterior stairways shall be provided with an artificial light source located in the immediate vicinity of each landing of the stairway.
+For interior stairs the artificial light sources shall be capable of illuminating treads and landings to levels not less than 1 foot-candle (11 lux) measured at the center of treads and landings.
 Exterior stairways shall be provided with an artificial light source located in the immediate vicinity of the top landing of the stairway.
 Exterior stairways providing access to a basement from the outside grade level shall be provided with an artificial light source located in the immediate vicinity of the bottom landing of the stairway.